 As with most gel pads, the Green Pet Shop mat has a folding design and is easy to carry.
 It’s also available in five sizes, with the smallest version being great for miniature breeds and the largest suitable for dogs up to 80lbs.

 In truth, there is little to choose between the Green Pet Shop and Arf Pets cooling mats.
 Both provide excellent cooling power and value, so if you want the best mat your dog won’t be disappointed with either.
 The Arf Pets seems to have fewer issues with long-term durability, however, which is why I’ve ranked it #1.

-Why We Recommend It: The Green Pet Shop cooling pad is a great alternative to the Arf Pets if you need more size options.
-It provides continuous cooling for up to 4-hours and automatically recharges within 20-minutes.
+The Green Pet Shop cooling pad is a great alternative to the Arf Pets if you need more size options.
+It provides a continuous chill for up to 4-hours and automatically recharges within 20-minutes.